packit/packit/README.md

 ## To start developing Packit

-The [Contributing Guidelines](CONTRIBUTING.md) hosts all information you need to know to contribute to code and documentation, run tests and additionnal configuration.
+The [Contributing Guidelines](CONTRIBUTING.md) hosts all information you need to know to contribute to code and documentation, run tests and additional configuration.

 ## Workflows covered by packit